DIVERSIFY-project/diversitype/README.md

 1. Improve the interface selection algorithm

+This version learn which interface or constructor call have not possibility of mutation.
+This information are recording in files target/diversiType_learning.

+If your project's source code change, you can delete this directory.
+But, in this case, all the learning is delete and the plugin restart to the beginning.
+If you think that your project's hierarchy have no change, don't delete the directory.

 ## In the future...

 + Add different strategies (internal or external - random or chosen)